JarekDSmall/Node-Express2/bankly/bugs.md

 Description: The sqlForPartialUpdate function in partialUpdate.js did not handle potential errors related to invalid column names.
 Fix: Add a check to ensure that the provided colName exists in the jsToSql mapping.

+BUG #6: Multiple module.exports in app.js

+Description: The app.js file contains two module.exports statements.
+The second module.exports overrides the first one, which means that only the error-handling middleware is exported, and not the main Express app instance.
+This can lead to unexpected behavior if other parts of the application are trying to import the app object from app.js.
+Fix: Combine the exports into a single object export, ensuring that both the app object and the error-handling middleware are available for use in other parts of the application.